Kogan Mobile Phone Plans Review

 Kogan Mobile ‘Extra Large’ plans

-For the serious data-users out there, Kogan’s Extra Large plans offer pretty impressive value, with 14GB of data included every 30 days.
+For the serious data-users out there, Kogan’s Extra Large plans offer pretty impressive value, with 23GB of data included every 30 days.

 - Over 30 days you pay $49.90

 Remember, the longer the term you agree to, the more you stand to save in the long-run.
-When it comes to Kogan’s Extra Large plans, you stand to save about $100 by going with the 365 day plan up front, as opposed to the 30 day offer recharged 12 times.
-You can also expect to find promotional data deals at this price point too.
+When it comes to Kogan’s Extra Large plans, you stand to pay about $43.55 per 30 days if you pay for 365 days upfront.

 How does Kogan Mobile compare to other providers?